dongwlin/dongwlin/README.md

 ## 👋 Hi, I'm dongwlin

-- I'm currently learning Rust, Blockchain, Machine Learning and more.
+- I'm currently learning Rust, Machine Learning and more.
 - Have a great day!